Rs-appez/windofman/README.md

 Set the initative of your characters

+You can clic on your  charactere name to directly active the window

+### Shortcut

 Press **F2** to switch to the next character

 Press **F3** to switch to the previous character